Company/Team Qualifications

 Father focused.
 Family centered.

-#1MillionDadsReading Campaign
+#1MillionDadsReading

 Starting in early childhood, fathers can have a deep influence on the development of children's early learning skills and academic achievement.
 Positive early interactions, such as father-infant play, may help improve a child's social skills and stimulate cognitive competence during this crucial time when children are just learning to interact with the world around them.

 FathersRead365 wants fathers/caregivers to become a more reliable and consistent reading resource to the community.
-Annually, the goal is to have at least one million men utilize the hashtag #1MillionDadsReading by posting a video of storytime's with children on their social media platforms.
+Annually, the goal is to have at least one million men utilize the hashtag #1MillionDadsReading by posting a picture or video of storytime's with children on their social media platforms.

 FR365 Book Bus